learn-co-curriculum/dsc-introduction-to-decision-trees/README.md

 You will be able to:
 - Understand and describe a decision tree algorithm in terms of graph architecture
-- Describe how decision trees are used to create partitions in s sample space
+- Describe how decision trees are used to create partitions in a sample space
 - Have an overview of the training and prediction stages involved decision tree classification
 - Understand the importance of a cost function for decision trees